BMDSoftware/neji/README.md

 2. Use `neji.sh` to annotate
 3. Use `nejiTrain.sh` to train new NER models

 ## Documentation
 Neji's documentation is available at [https://github.com/BMDSoftware/neji/wiki](https://github.com/BMDSoftware/neji/wiki).

 ## Usage notification
-If you are using Neji in your projects, please let us know by sending an e-mail to [david.campos@bmd-software.com](mailto:david.campos@bmd-software.com).
+If you are using Neji in your projects, please let us know by sending an e-mail to [david.campos@bmd-software.com](mailto:david.campos@bmd-software.com) or [aleixomatos@ua.pt](mailto:aleixomatos@ua.pt).

 ## Bugs and features requests
 Have a bug or a feature request?